c2siorg/Codelabz/CONTRIBUTING.md

    In the project root, create a file named `.env`.

 2. **Configure Environment Variables:**
-   Copy all the keys from the provided `.env.sample` file and replace them with your own values (e.g., Firebase configuration, database URL, VAPID key, etc.).
+   Copy all the keys from the provided `.env.sample` file and replace them with your own values.

 3. **Note on Node Version:**
    Ensure you are using Node.js version 14.